-In just over one-third of patients with metastatic melanoma who had experienced disease progression while receiving multiple prior lines of therapy, including immunotherapy and targeted agents, objective clinical responses occurred with a customized cell therapy based on T cells extracted directly from tumor tissue.
+NEW ORLEANS – In just over one-third of patients with metastatic melanoma who had experienced disease progression while receiving multiple prior lines of therapy, including immunotherapy and targeted agents,

 The product, called lifileucel, is custom made for each patient and utilizes tumor-infiltrating lymphocytes (TILs) extracted from tumor lesions.
-This approach differs from other cell-based therapies that utilize T cells collected from the patient’s blood.
+This approach differs from other cell-based therapies, such as chimeric antigen receptor (CAR) T cell therapy, which utilizes T cells collected from the patient’s blood.

 The new results come from a phase 2 trial conducted in 66 patients with previously treated unresectable or metastatic melanoma who received a single dose of the product.
 The objective response rate was 36.4%.

-“Lifileucel has demonstrated efficacy and durability of response for patients with metastatic melanoma and represents a viable therapeutic option warranting further investigation,” said Jason Alan Chesney, MD, PhD, of the James Graham Brown Cancer Center at the University of Louisville (Ky.)
+“Lifileucel has demonstrated efficacy and durability of response for patients with metastatic melanoma and represents a viable therapeutic option warranting further investigation,” commented Jason Alan Chesney, MD, PhD, from the James Graham Brown Cancer Center, the University of Louisville (Ky.).

-He presented the new data at the American Association for Cancer Research Annual Meeting 2021: Week 1 ().
+He presented the new data at the virtual American Association for Cancer Research (AACR) Annual Meeting 2021.

 Customized cell therapy with TILs has been explored for the treatment of melanoma for more than a decade.
 Some researchers have reported durable response in 25% of patients.